Program on Central Europe

 PROGRAM ON CENTRAL EUROPE

 One of the academic and practical highlights of studies at BISLA is the focus on the Central European region, especially the historical, ethnic, and political conflicts and tensions that define the region and prospects for their resolution in the fast-changing world.

-Center for the Study of Culture and Conflict in Central Europe
+Allen Kassof Center (AKC) – for History, Art, and Ethnic Conflict in Central Europe

 Why the Center?

 The reason for forming the Center is that conflict transformation skills, though learned through theoretical studies, need to be coupled with immediate practical involvement.
 These skills are acquired in the field, where one encounters genuine conflicting views.
 Dialogue can take place where the conflict is either latent or simmering, before an open conflict already takes place.
 It is our modest hope that our activities will make a small contribution towards preventing the escalation of conflicts in the conflict-prone Central Europe.

 We are also realistic and aware that high ranking officials and political leaders are not likely to get involved in long-term conflict transformation projects.
 Besides, in today’s world driven by media and monitored by social media, politicians would hardly engage in an open and sincere discussion.

 Rather, we involve students, intellectuals, former politicians, advisers and speechwriters of prominent politicians.
 In an atmosphere of Chatham House Rules, where what is said in the room, doesn’t live the room, these individuals might address and discuss the thorny issues of political, ethnic and international conflicts frankly and constructively.